greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/integration-instructions_1748146057779017968_1_1.md

 ---
-title: "GitLab Integration Instructions"
+title: GitLab Integration Instructions
 description: Learn about integrating with GitLab, as well as partnership, marketing, and licensing opportunities.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/integration-instructions_1748146057779017968_1_1/
+linkTitle: GitLab Integration Instructions
+type: docs
 ---

 ## Instructions for getting listed as a GitLab Technology Partner